Franklin Pierce Lake, New Hampshire, USA

 - Statistics / Weather / Helpful Links

 Looking for Franklin Pierce Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Franklin Pierce Lake in New Hampshire’s Monadnock Region is a relatively unknown gem.
 Also known as Jackman Reservoir, the 520-acre lake sits on the outskirts of historic Hillsborough and is close enough to draw visitors from the surrounding states — if they find out about it!